Monday, September 29, 2014

 Last is the Celestial Room:

 3 other sealing rooms are on this floor, off of the Celestial Room, along with the sealing office.
+This one is in the corner in the southeast tower.

 One of the most stunning parts of the temple are the two wooden spiral staircases in the west towers.

 All of the pioneer temples, including Nauvoo, have spiral staircases.
 However, only Manti has an open design.
 In St. George, Logan, and Salt Lake, there is a central column.
+(The rebuilt Nauvoo Temple doesn't have one, so you get a similar view.)

 I've included the description included in the Manti Temple Centennial book, which is similar to the one that temple workers read to you upon showing you the stairs: